-The theological curriculum which aims at excellence must combine breadth, depth and balance.
-It must include the basic areas for everyone engaged in Christian ministry, and yet provide courses of special interest and concern to the individual student.
-It must be grounded in the Scriptures, the sure and solid authority of our faith, and be concerned for efforts to express faith in a coherent system of truth.
-It must reflect understanding of the traditions of the past, and show awareness of the needs of the present and the future.
-It must preserve what is genuine within the historic experience of the church while being open to what may be new by Christ's Spirit.
+A theological curriculum that aims at excellence must combine breadth, depth and balance.
+It must include basic areas for everyone engaged in Christian ministry, yet provide courses of special interest and concern to people interested in more focused areas of ministry and study.
+It must be grounded in the Scriptures and be concerned to express, embody, and share a coherent faith.
+It must reflect our understanding of the church's traditions while demonstrating awareness of present and future needs.
+It must embrace what is genuine within the historic experience of the church while always being open to what God's Spirit is saying to the church.